  When any Participant takes stock or any interest in the Owner entity as part of the consideration

-to be paid him/her;
+to be paid him/her.

 “IRS” shall mean the Internal Revenue Service.

-"Low Income" shall mean a household income that is less than or equal to 60% of the AMI for the area in which a Project is located.
+"Low Income" shall mean a household income at or below the income limit(s) determined by the owner’s minimum set-aside election.
+For LIHTC projects, owners may elect to make units affordable to households at or below 60% AMI, 50% AMI, or at intervals between 20% and 80% AMI, under the Average Income Test.

 “Material Participation” shall mean the regular, continuous and substantial involvement in the operation of the development throughout the Compliance Period, as defined in Section 469(h) of the Code and the regulations promulgated under the Code, codified at 26 CFR § 1.469-5T.]
 Participants will be required to complete a certification form demonstrating their material participation in the Project.